A Survey on Diffusion Language Models: Inference Strategies

 Recent state-of-the-art diffusion language models \cite{zhu2025llada,labs2025mercury,dream2025} integrate the canonical Transformer architectures \cite{vaswani2017attention} with the step-wise stochastic inference procedures of diffusion processes.
 Consequently, efforts to accelerate inference in DLMs have converged on two complementary strategies: (1) lowering the per-step computational overhead of the Transformer backbone, e.g., through Key–Value (KV) Cache or Feature Cache.
 (2) reducing the total number of diffusion sampling steps, e.g., via Step Distillation.

-{\bf Key–Value Cache.} The conventional KV cache leverages the strictly autoregressive decoding pattern of LLMs and is therefore ill-suited to the bidirectional, multi-step generation paradigm of DLMs~\cite{ma2025dkv}.
+{\bf Key-Value Cache.} The conventional KV cache leverages the strictly autoregressive decoding pattern of LLMs and is therefore ill-suited to the bidirectional, multi-step generation paradigm of DLMs~\cite{ma2025dkv}.
 Recent work, however, shows that carefully redesigning the decoding schedule can recover much of its benefit.
-Block Diffusion \cite{arriolablock} introduces Block Discrete Denoising Diffusion Language Models (BD3-LMs), which decode text autoregressively across coarse blocks while running diffusion within each block; once a block is finished, its keys and values are frozen and reused, enabling variable-length generation and measurable speed-ups.
+Block Diffusion \cite{arriolablock} introduces Block Discrete Denoising Diffusion Language Models (BD3-LMs), which decode text autoregressively across coarse blocks while running diffusion within each block; once a block is finished, its keys and values are frozen and reused, enabling variable-length generation and measurable speedups.
 Fast-dLLM \cite{wu2025fast} keeps the blockwise view but adds a training-free, approximate DualCache that exploits the near-identity of KV activations across successive diffusion steps for both prefix and suffix tokens, delivering up to $27\times$ end-to-end throughput gains on LLaDA and Dream with $<1\%$ accuracy loss.
-Complementing these block-based schemes, dKV-Cache \cite{ma2025dkv} observes that token representations stabilise only after a position is decoded and therefore deploys a delayed, conditional cache that stores KVs one step later; this design achieves $2$–$10\times$ speed-ups on the same models with negligible quality drop.
-Together, these results show that semi-autoregressive scheduling and delayed caching provide practical bridges between diffusion’s bidirectional conditioning and Transformer tricks originally devised for autoregression.
+Complementing these block-based schemes, dKV-Cache \cite{ma2025dkv} observes that token representations stabilize only after a position is decoded and therefore deploys a delayed, conditional cache that stores KVs one step later; this design achieves $2$-$10\times$ speedups on the same models with negligible quality drop. d$^{2}$Cache~\cite{jiang2025d} introduces a fine-grained dual adaptive caching scheme that adaptively refreshes only rapidly changing KV states while reusing stable ones.
+Elastic-Cache~\cite{nguyen2025attention} proposes an attention/depth-aware adaptive refresh mechanism that selectively updates deeper layers and reuses stable shallow-layer caches.
+It performs attention-based drift detection to trigger cache refreshes only when the most-attended tokens exhibit significant changes, yielding up to $45\times$ speedup with minimal quality loss.
+Together, these results show that semi-autoregressive scheduling and delayed caching provide practical bridges between diffusion's bidirectional conditioning and Transformer tricks originally devised for autoregression.